webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

     - archived redo log files: hold the transactions after 2pm till current.
   - ![backup](img/backup.PNG)
 - **Tablespace**
+  - A tablespace is a logical storage area within the database.
+Tablespaces **group logically related segments**.
-  - This is **created first**.
-Tablespace is a group of **data files**.
+  - Tablespace is **created first**.
+Tablespace are stored in **data files**.
   - logical storage structure at the highest level of database.
+  - e.g. Tablespace `AR_TAB`(accounts receivable tables) is created.
+All tables related to 'accounts receivable' will be stored under this tablespace.
+  - `SELECT tablespace_name, file_name FROM dba_data_files ORDER BY tablespace_name;` // view tablespaces.
   - ![tablespace creation](img/tablespace_creation.PNG)
   - ![database](img/database.PNG)
+- **SYSTEM tablespace**
+  - oracle system use only.
+  - all metadata about database, data dictionary, and PL/SQL code is stored here.
+- **UNDO tablespace**
+  - oracle system use only.
+  - stores previous versions of rows.
+  - `ROLLBACK;` command.
+- **TEMP tablespace**
+  - temporary segments, anything that doesn't need persistent storage.
+  - PGA overflow, large sort operations.
 - **Data File**
+  - **physical files that store data, rows, tables, metadata, indexes** are stored in data files.
   - file structures collectively called the **database**. each 'database' will contain multiple data files.
-  - physical files that store data, rows, tables, metadata, indexes are stored in data files.
   - need to be redundant and highly available.
   - NAS or SAN supported.
   - ![datafile](img/datafile.PNG)